Esakia Duals of Regular Heyting Algebras: Regular Esakia Spaces

-We remark that by our previous observation an equivalent sufficient and necessary characterisation of regular Esakia spaces can be proved in exactly the same way for the subclass of Esakia spaces dual to finitely generated Heyting algebras.
+We conclude by noticing that, by our previous observations, an equivalent sufficient and necessary characterisation of regular Esakia spaces works in the restricted cases of image-finite Esakia spaces or of Esakia spaces dual to finitely generated Heyting algebras.

-Next, we can use the relation $\sim_\infty$ defined in this section to supplement \cref{maximalinjectivity} and characterise p-morphisms preserving polynomials of regulars between finite posets.